 - Supported Open Learning (SOL)Model

-- Guide to Learning Support and Pastoral Care Services
+- Guide to Learning Support Services

 - Orientation Programme

 - MyOTC Induction Programme

 - Students at Risk Intervention Contract

 - Individual Academic Tutor Support Record Template

 - Provision of Support for Students with Disabilities and or Specific Learning Difficulties

 - Student Progression, Exclusion and Graduation Policy and Procedure

 - English Language and Academic Assistance

 - Library

 - Information Technology

 - Individual Academic Tutors

 - In-workshop consultation

 - E-learning consultation

 - Online facilitators

 - Programme Director consultation

+- Student Support Service

+- Student Support Officer

-Policy Title: Student Learning Support and Pastoral
+Policy Title: Student Support Policy

-Care Policy

 OTC Policy No 1807

-Version 1.0
+Version 3.0

 Date approved: Date policy will take effect: Date of Next Review:

-June 2018 September 2018 3 years
+Jan 2022 Jan 2022 2 years

 Approving Authority: Academic Council

 Document Owner/Contact: Head of Quality & Academic Affairs

-Supporting docume ents, procedures & forms of Supported Open Learning (SOL)Model

-this policy: Guide to Learning Support and Pastoral
+Supporting docume ents, procedures & forms of Supported Open Learning (SOL)Model Guide to Learning Support Services Orientation Programme MyOTC Induction Programme Students at Risk Intervention Contract Individual Academic Tutor Support Record Template Provision of Support for Students with Disabilities and or Specific Learning Difficulties Awards Policy and Procedures.

-Care Services

-Orientation Programme

-MyOTC Induction Programme

-Students at Risk Intervention Contract

-■ Individual Academic Tutor Support

-Record Template

-Provision of Support for Students with

-Disabilities and or Specific Learning

-Difficulties

-Awards Policy and Procedures.

 Audience: Public - accessible to anyone

 Reference(s) QQI QA and Validation Policies and Guidelines (2016-2018)

-European Standards and Guidelines (2015)
+European Standards and Gu

-7.1.2 Guide to Learning Support and Pastoral Care Services
+7.1.2 Guide to Learning Support and Other Support Services

-Guide to Learning Support and Pastoral Care Services
+Guide to Learning Support and Other Care Services

 This guide is intended to provide staff and students with information regarding the facilities and resources that are available to students to support them with the academic demands of their programmes.
-The guide also outlines the expectations and responsibilities of staff to identify students with pastoral care and learning support needs and to direct them to or provide them with appropriate resources.
+The guide also outlines the expectations and responsibilities of staff to identify students with additional care and learning support needs and to direct them to or provide them with appropriate resources.
 Students deemed in need of specialist support services or academically 'at risk' are defined and the support strategies in place for these students described.